drj11/drj11.github.io/2022-01-24/macos-forth.md

 Some of these strategies combine.
 It is possible to `mmap()` a
-segment and link the dictionary there so that new definitions may use `DOES>`.
+segment and link the dictionary to it so that new definitions may use `DOES>`.
 There is a separate question as to wether it is desirable to do this before or after the `rc.4` code wants to use `CONSTANT`.

 ## System Call numbers and structures

+The syscall numbers change between Linux and macOS;
+for example `write()` is syscall 1 on Linux and syscall 0x2000004 on macOS.
-The syscall numbers change between Linux and macOS and for the `termios()` family of system calls the in-memory structures are different.
+For system calls that take in-memory structures, like the `termios()` family, the in-memory structures are different.

 Because both systems implement the Sys V AMD64 (aka x86-64) ABI the rest of the calling conventions do not change.